inewell/enigma/README.md

 * **Rotor start positions**: The initial orientations of the rotors (which letters show in the window in the top of the machine).
 * **Plugboard pairs**: Pairs to be swapped in the plugboard (this added the largest contribution to the number of possibile confiurations, making brute force decryption techniques impossible).

-## How this program works
+## Table of Contents
-This repository includes Java classes representing each Enigma component (Rotor, Reflector, and Plugboard).
-Enigma.java is what you should run, as it puts these components together to perform the encryption.
+This repository includes Java classes representing each Enigma component (Rotor, Reflector, and Plugboard). `Enigma.java` is what you should run, as it puts these components together to perform the encryption.
 It takes command line input.

-The file SettingGenerator.java creates random Enigma keys for a specified number of days, and saves them to a text file that you specify in the command line.
+The file `SettingGenerator.java` creates random Enigma keys for a specified number of days, and saves them to a text file that you specify in the command line.

+## Authors
+* Isaac Newell